mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Bandit Leader, Highwayman, Terror of the Roads **Age:** 39 | **Alignment:** Chaotic Evil
+**Role:** Bandit Leader, Highwayman, Terror of the Roads

+### Background
 Thorne leads a band of 30 bandits operating between Goldreach and Silverpine.
 Called "The Butcher" because he doesn't leave witnesses.
 Actually quite strategic—only attacks targets he can overwhelm.

+### Connections
-**Connections:** Loose Syndicate affiliation (pays tribute, gets left alone).
+Loose Syndicate affiliation (pays tribute, gets left alone).
 Has a spy in the city guard.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Was a soldier who snapped after his family was killed.
-The family's killer is now a respected noble.
-Thorne is working toward revenge.
+1. Was a soldier who snapped after his family was killed.
+2. The family's killer is now a respected noble.
+3. Thorne is working toward revenge.
+}}

+### Hooks
+- Obvious antagonist.
-**Hooks:** Obvious antagonist.
-Could be redirected toward his real target.
-The revenge angle adds depth.
+- Could be redirected toward his real target.
+- The revenge angle adds depth.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}